ZedThree/HPCAcademyFortran/Fortran.md

 ## Control flow

 - Often need to change exactly what happens at runtime
-- `if` statement allows us to take one of two _branches_ depending on the value of its _condition_
+- `if` statement allows us to take one of a number of _branches_ depending on the value of its _condition_

 ```Fortran